 Scholes, on the other hand, was a master at it.
 He could turn faster than the blink of an eye and release himself from his markers.
 It’s almost like he had an eye at the back of his head for seeing free space and a knee-jerk reaction to getting it occupied.

-This is probably that hardest ones to judge.
+This is probably the hardest one to judge.
 All three of them were masterful passers.
 The differences may lie in the types of passes they employed.
 Gerrard and Scholes had an affinity to long-range passing.
 Of those, Scholes was the Yoda himself.
 Looking at it from the receiver’s point of view, Scholes passes might have seemed like Duck a l’Orange on a silver platter.

 Lampard, however, was the master of the incisive pass.
 His ability to interpret movement helped him rack up quite the number of assists in his career.
 Of the three, Scholes had the biggest range in types of passing.